alphillips/core/README.md

 It provides the following:

-- Core single shared CSS (coming soon)
+- Single base CSS and uikit css
 - Base API client (includes global error handling)
 - Automatic page loading spinner (if using Base APi client)
-- Generic PageWrapper (coming soon ... maybe)
+- PageWrapper for caching and message passing

 ## Install